BecWagner/BecWagner.github.io/_posts/2018-06-20-Kscope18-Reflection.md

 subtitle: The conference that keeps on giving
 ---

 Kscope is a whirlwind adventure.
-I have been very luck to be able to attend Kscope 3 years in a row.
+I have been very lucky to be able to attend Kscope 3 years in a row.

 Here is a recap of my week!